 If you are a true beginner, consider Playa Carrizalillo which has a consistent gentle wave in a beautiful location.

-Take a Day Trip: Things to do in Puerto Escondido
+Day Trip to Mazunte or Beyond: Things to do in Puerto Escondido

-There are tons of day trip options – the bioluminescent tour of Manialtepec Lagoon, coffee farm tours, whale watching (during the winter season), touring the lagoons of Chacahua, hiking Punta Cometa in Mazunte…
+There are lots of day trip options – the bioluminescent tour of Manialtepec Lagoon, coffee farm tours in Pluma Hidalgo, visiting Casa Wabi and Punta Pajaros beach (see below), touring the lagoons of Chacahua (see below), hiking Punta Cometa in Mazunte (above)…

 Visit Casa Wabi: Things to Do in Puerto Escondido

-Casa Wabi is an art foundation built by renowned archtect, Tadao Ando.
+Casa Wabi is an art foundation built by renowned architect, Tadao Ando.
 This beautiful space offers artist residencies as well as social programs for the community.

 Casa Wabi is located a bit outside of Puerto Escondido on a beach called Punta Pajaros.
 You can take a taxi here, or rent a car to arrive.
-It takes about 30-40 minutes to arrive from Puerto.
+It takes about 30 minutes to arrive from Puerto.
+This beach has attracted an artistic and design-oriented community.
+There are now many homes for rent built by talented and famous architects, as well as a few unique hotels.
+This is an option to stay if you love design and want a more remote, off-the-grid experience.
+It’s also great for an afternoon trip.

-During your visit, you can plan to stop at beautiful Hotel Escondido for happy hour cocktail or snack.
-Contact them ahead of time for reservations.
+During your visit, stop at Cobarde Mezcaleria for a mezcal or dinner (make reservations).
 Or take a stroll on the beautiful and remote Punta Pajaros beach.

 Puerto Escondido Restaurants & Bars: Zicatela & La Punta, Puerto Escondido Guide